Early Detection of Lung Cancer

-Lung cancer screening test may become part of routine practice with a blood sample from the patient even if the patient does not have any symptoms.
+Synopsis: Lung cancer screening test may become part of routine practice with a blood sample from the patient even if the patient does not have any symptoms.
+Detecting lung cancer early - Researchers in Bonn are laying the foundation for a future blood test.

 Scientists working with Professor Dr. Joachim L. Schultze have identified over 480 molecules whose concentration in the blood changes when a person develops lung cancer.
 These molecules are present in the blood cells either in increased or decreased quantities.
 "In lung cancer patients, typical patterns which can be detected with a measuring program thus emerge", explains Prof. Schultze.
 The molecules are nucleic acids which form in the body when certain genes are transcribed.